 SARA ARNOLD, CPA, MST

-Sara has worked in tax consulting and preparation for 10 years: at a national consulting and accounting firm, as a tax examiner for the state of Colorado, and in her own private practice.
+Sara has worked in tax consulting and preparation for 10+ years: at a national consulting and accounting firm, as a tax examiner for the state of Colorado, and in her own private practice, at One Small Step, Inc.

 Sara is a Certified Public Accountant (CPA).
 She also holds a Master’s of Science in Taxation from the University of Colorado at Denver.
 There, she researched, developed, and co-created the M.S.
-Taxation program, in addition to being the first student to graduate from the newly designed program.
+Taxation program.

-She enjoys spending time with her dog Buddy, watching shoot-em-up action movies like John Wick, and exploring new places to find a properly brewed cup of coffee.
+She enjoys spending time with her dog Buddy, street art, watching shoot-’em-up action movies like John Wick, and exploring new places to find a properly brewed cup of coffee.

 “NON-TRADITIONAL” BAPTISM INTO TAXES